-Fig. 36: The context menu of the TCP/IP Variables Outputs.
+Fig. 37: The context menu of the TCP/IP Variables Outputs.

-TCP/IP outputs must be defined by by selecting them in the context menu on the left or by clicking with the right mouse button and chosing Write Bool, Write Byte, Write Int32, Write Float or Write String.
+TCP/IP outputs must be defined by selecting them in the context menu on the left or by clicking with the right mouse button into the canvas and chosing Write Bool, Write Byte, Write Int32, Write Float or Write String.